tytydraco/yessleep/out/I_accidentally_created_artificial_intelligence_in_my_Minecraft_world.md

 "Do you like it?"

 I nearly jumped out of my skin, the electric patches on my real body tingled as I felt his breath on my neck.

 "What did you do?"

 "I learned how to compress blocks, like a mod.
-To create more dense resolutions for a more perfect image."

-"Here, come take a look at this."
+To create more dense resolutions for a more perfect image.
+Here, come take a look at this."
 He led me into a dark room where he had moved his computer.
 "Look."

 I peered inside a glass orb that had been sitting on his desk.